-I understand my entry will be a mix of DVDs and a few pieces of paper, correct?
+5. I understand my entry will be a mix of CDs and a few pieces of paper, correct?
 No more binders, like you asked for in the old days?

 Correct!
-Again this year, you will submit your entry on a DVD.
-The DVD will contain PDFs of certain documents—such as the 100 Words, the Description, the Four Questions and the Budget (if required)—along with your photos.
-If a video is required, this goes on your DVD too.
-You will send the DVD plus printouts of your PDFs, your photos, your Entry Form and Referral Letter to Special Events—we will process your entry for the judges, removing any material that reveals the entrant's identify.
+Again this year, you will submit your entry on a CD.
+The CD will contain PDFs of certain documents—such as the 100 Words, the Description, the Four Questions and the Budget (if required)—along with your photos.
+If a video is required, this goes on your CD too.
+(Feel free to use a DVD if your video requires it.)
+You will send the CD plus printouts of your PDFs, your photos, your Entry Form and Referral Letter to the offices of Special Events—we will process your entry for the judges, removing any material that reveals the entrant's identify.

-The DVD is what the judges see.
-Since the Gala Awards entries are anonymous, be careful to keep information that identifies your company off your DVD.
-That is, do not put your Entry Form or Referral Letter on your DVD.
+The CD is what the judges see.
+Since the Gala Awards entries are anonymous, be careful to keep information that identifies your company off your CD.
+That is, do not put your Entry Form or Referral Letter on your CD.

-How should I submit my paperwork and DVD?
+6. How should I submit my paperwork and CD?